 Ethiopia Country Report

 Interstate war risks have significantly decreased following Eritrea and Ethiopia's July 2018 peace declaration, ending the 18-year 'No peace, no war' stalemate, and their subsequent (likely partial) withdrawals of troops from the border.
-Prime Minister Abiy Ahmed’s consolidation of control over the security services, facilitated by backing from TPLF chairman Debretsion Gebremichael, will likely allow him to continue ethnically diversifying the top ranks, without escalation to civil war.
-Widespread defections from the Liyu paramilitary police to armed bandit groups would likely rejuvenate insurgency in the Somali region and borderlands, increasing localised civil war risks.
-War with Egypt is unlikely, despite Nile water disputes over Ethiopia’s planned Grand Ethiopian Renaissance Dam.
+Prime Minister Abiy Ahmed's consolidation of control over the security services, backed by TPLF chairman Debretsion Gebremichael, will likely allow him to continue ethnically diversifying the top ranks, without escalation to civil war, despite his deteriorating relationships with TPLF leaders.
+Disgruntled Liyu paramilitary police defections to armed bandit groups or forced removal of the new Somali region government would indicate increasing risk of civil war.
+War with Egypt is unlikely, despite Nile water disputes over Ethiopia's planned Grand Ethiopian Renaissance Dam.

 Vaccinations required to enter the country